Importing from China: A Complete Guide (2017 Update)

 It’s important to understand Chinese culture by using the concept of “face”.
 This implies a blend of understanding culture, public perception, social roles and self-esteem.
 These can either destroy or build business relationships.
 A foreign CEO can give "face" by attending meetings on time, accepting invitations gracefully, giving expensive gifts from time to time and being sensitive to Chinese culture.

 On the other hand, entrepreneurs can lose face by insulting someone in public, turning down invitations or by behaving in unacceptable manners that are considered as a lack of self-control.
 The above examples are extreme, however, things like addressing a person when meeting them can play a pivotal role in building business relationships.

 Chinese business people respect cultural differences and will not expect foreigners to fully blend in with their culture.
 One thing you need to know is that Chinese are very pragmatic.
 If you have what they want, they will be willing to do business with you.
-One factor that is important in running a successful import business in China is developing mutual trust.
+One factor that is important in running a successful import business from China is developing mutual trust.
 Furthermore, you need to treat whoever you are dealing with respectfully.

 Importing from China 101: Deciding What Products to Sell

 One of the hardest decisions to make for those that want to start importing products from China is choosing the right product to import.
 Importing clothes, shoes, handbags or electronics, stationery is very popular.
 But this section is about selling products from china and how you can choose products that can be purchased off-the-shelf (wholesaled) from China.
 The most important thing is pay attention to product details that will be profitable for you.

 You need to know your niche to choose the right product when importing from China.
 Make sure to pick a product that you know very well (this is a great mistake that new importers make).
 If you don’t know the niche in which you will be operating in, you will not know how to conduct quality inspections.